5 from 4 votes

 What is the difference between calamari and squid?

-Calamari and squid are the same things.
-Calamari is another name for squid meat (Italian name).
-Calamari includes both the body and tentacles of the squid.
-That is what we use in this Italian Stuffed Calamari Recipe.
+Calamari is simply the Italian name for squid, and it refers to both the body and tentacles of the squid.
+That’s exactly what we use in this Italian Stuffed Calamari Recipe.

 stuffed calamari with tomato sauce served in a plate with crusty bread .
 Cut open and bite taken out of calamari.